Peter Walsh (organizer): Books

 Walsh has written several books on organization and de-cluttering.
 These include: How to Organize (Just About) Everything (2004); It's All Too Much (2006); Does This Clutter Make My Butt Look Fat?
 (2008); It's All Too Much Workbook (2009); and Enough Already!
 (2009).
 It's All Too Much is also on DVD.

 He has also partnered with OfficeMax in developing several organization systems.
 He is also a spokesman for California Closets.

 Personal life

 Walsh has stated he is a very private person.
-However, in response Proposition 8, he was motivated in 2009 to speak on his weekly radio show about his U.S. citizenship, his being gay, and his June 2008 marriage to his partner.
+However, in 2009, Proposition 8 prompted him to speak publicly on his radio show about his U.S. citizenship, being gay, and his marriage to partner Ken Greenblatt (m.
+2008).